digitalutsc/islandora_bagger/README.md

 Adds the JSON-LD representation of each media entity referenced by the node to the bag.
 Media JSON-LDs are stored in directories named after their MID.

+### AddNodeRevisionsJson
+Adds the JSON representation of all revisions of the node to the bag.

+### AddNodeRevisionsJsonld
+Adds the JSON-LD representation of all revisions of the node to the bag.

+### AddMediaRevisionsJson
+Adds the JSON representation of all revisions of the node's media to the bag.

+### AddMediaRevisionsJsonld
+Adds the JSON-LD representation of all revisions of the node's media to the bag.

 ## Translation Support
 This modified utility supports the serialization of all translations of an Islandora Repository item and its media.
 Support is offered for all [language codes registered by the Library of Congress](https://www.loc.gov/standards/iso639-2/php/code_list.php).